EMDR Therapy: Healing Beyond Words

 How It Works: The 8 Phases of EMDR

 EMDR is one of the most extensively researched psychotherapy methods for trauma.
-It is recognized as an effective treatment by the World Health Organization (WHO), the American Psychiatric Association (APA), and the Department of Veterans Affairs.
+It is recognized as an effective treatment by the World Health Organization (WHO), the American Psychiatric Association (APA), and the U.S. Department of Veterans Affairs.
 Research shows it is effective for PTSD, as well as anxiety, depression, and many other distressing life experiences.

 What Sessions Look Like